xherin1999/noetia/noetia-whitepaper-v0.1-beta31.md

 - BSC supplies local policy primitives: “what counts as my valid bind,” “what I refuse,” “what continuity conditions I require,” etc.

 So BSC is the implementation locus of the Noetic Reduction move:
-- metaphysical or personal rules live as **opt-in policyartifacts**, not as kernel claims.
+- metaphysical or personal rules live as **opt-in policy artifacts**, not as kernel claims.

 #### C.7.5 Institutions as decidable state machines with declared exit
 An **Institution** (including DAO- and ServiceDAO-like arrangements, or regime-level recurring contract implementations) is interface-legible only if it exposes: